 Many employees will also appreciate a breakdown of their gross and net salaries on each payday, which can be provided by a payroll service in the form of a payslip.
 A payroll service will also be able to produce essential documentation, such as P60s.

-Outsourced payroll services
+Outsourced payroll services for small business

 Outsourcing the payroll of a small business involves handing over control of the process to an external source.
 Outsourced payrolls for small businesses come in many formats; a business can have as little, or as much involvement in the process as it feels comfortable with.